Jerrythafast/strnaming/README.md

 `--unbuffered` command-line switch, STRNaming will immediately flush its output stream after every line of output.

+A more capable command-line interface to better support programmatic access to STRNaming will be introduced in a future release.

 ### Offline use
 STRNaming will automatically download and cache portions of reference sequence from the Ensembl REST API (http://rest.ensembl.org).
 If you are running